jialori/IRISdeux/DevNotes.md

 `order in layer`: the lower the number, the earlier drawn, so the lower in the canvas.

 The Life Cycles (Update, Awake, Start) of objects in all loaded scenes (including additively loaded scenes) will keep running like normal.

+*new term:*
+	`delegate` and `event` seems to make a Subscription pattern together.
+They are used in Unity to subscribe custom delegate functions to events like `SceneLoaded`, which sends notifications upon occurance.

+lesson: debug starting at typos, syntax (brackets), then logic, then into the hidden levels.
+If some behaviors seem to pop out of nowhere, they probably come out from some code containing relevant keywords.

+question:
+	which camera is used when multiple scenes are loaded? static non-monobehaviour classes are useful in Unity games, but does non-static non-monobahaviour classes ever help? do they even instantiate objects? \[YES, can be instantiated and stored/referenced by monobehaviour scripts!\]

 # 2020-04-19
 decision: GameLoop is gonna stay MonoBehaviour, because of it is handling input through Update() methods.
 Although I could make other modules call its update method, but that feels out of place and not a natural design for now.